Accounting Conservation Framework

 Step 4: For a fixed region $V$, the time derivative commutes with the spatial integral: $$ \int\int\int_V \frac{\partial \rho}{\partial t} \, dV = \frac{d}{dt} \int\int\int_V \rho \, dV $$

-The integral form (1.2) has a clear physical interpretation: the rate of change of the total quantity inside $V$ equals the negative of the net outward flux through the boundary $S$.
-If more flows out than in, the total decreases; if more flows in than out, the total increases.
-This form is particularly useful when dealing with discrete entities (e.g., companies, nations, individual organisms) where the concept of "density" at a point is less natural than "total quantity in a region."
+The integral form (1.2) states that the rate of change of total quantity inside $V$ equals the negative of net outward flux through boundary $S$.
+This formulation is essential when dealing with discrete entities—corporations, nations, individual organisms—where "density at a point" is less natural than "total quantity in a region."
+Accounting works exclusively in this integral form: equity is the volume integral, profit is the time derivative, and intercompany transactions are boundary fluxes.

 $$ \frac{\partial J_x}{\partial x} + \frac{\partial J_y}{\partial y} + \frac{\partial J_z}{\partial z} + \frac{\partial \rho}{\partial t} = 0 \tag{1.3} $$

-This form makes explicit that conservation involves four dimensions: three spatial ($x, y, z$) and one temporal ($t$).
-The quantity $\rho$ is a scalar field on this four-dimensional manifold, and the continuity equation with source terms is a constraint on how this field evolves.
-In the language of differential geometry, (1.1) states that the four-divergence of the current four-vector $(\rho c, \mathbf{J})$ vanishes, where $c$ is an appropriate dimensional constant.
-This observation hints at the relativistic generalization of conservation, though we will not pursue that direction here.
+This form reveals that conservation is fundamentally four-dimensional: three spatial directions plus time.
+The quantity $\rho$ is a scalar field on this manifold, and equation (1.3) constrains its evolution.
+In the language of differential geometry, (1.1) states that the four-divergence of the current four-vector $(\rho c, \mathbf{J})$ vanishes, where $c$ is a dimensional constant.
+This connects to the relativistic formulation of conservation laws, though we do not pursue that generalization here.

 $$ \nabla \cdot \mathbf{J} + \frac{\partial \rho}{\partial t} = S \tag{1.4} $$